 Arm Lift FAQ

 The popularity of brachioplasty, or arm lift, in NYC and on Long Island has seen a sharp increase over the last few years.
 Like other parts of the body, the skin of the upper arms can sag and droop over time, causing an undesirable appearance sometimes referred to as "bat wings."
 This is especially common in cases of significant weight loss.
 It's normal for patients to have lots of questions when considering an arm lift.
-To help ease the process, Dr. Romanelli and Dr. Pincus have provided the answers to the questions they hear most often.
+To help ease the process, Dr. Romanelli, Dr. Pincus, and Dr. Layliev have provided the answers to the questions they hear most often.

-If you're curious about how an arm lift can help you, request a consultation online, or call our office at (631) 424-3600 to request a private consultation with Dr. James Romanelli or Dr. David Pincus.
+If you're curious about how an arm lift can help you, request a consultation online, or call our office at (631) 424-3600 to request a private consultation with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev.

 Do I need an arm lift or only arm liposuction?